-ECO 0101

-INTRODUCTION TO MICROECOMICS Credits: 3
+ECO 0101 - INTRODUCTION TO MICROECOMICS Credits: 3

 An introduction to the economic theories which explain the workings of the marketplace in a capitalist system.
 Topics include the behavior of consumers, businesses, the public sector, labor market, discrimination, poverty, and pollution.
 Course emphasizes techniques of analysis that will continue to be useful in comprehending a changing economic world.
 Students must also enroll in ECO-0103.

-Requirements: None.
+ECO 0102 - MACRO-ECON PROBLEMS/APPLICATIONS Credits: 1 Requirements: None.
 Prerequisites: None.
-Offered: Spring semester.

-ECO 0102 MACRO-ECON PROBLEMS/APPLICATIONS Credits: 1 Requirements: None.
-Prerequisites: None.
 Offered: Fall semester.

-ECO 0103 MICRO-ECONOMICS PROBLEM/APPLICATION Credits: 1 Requirements: None.
+ECO 0103 - MICRO-ECONOMICS PROBLEM/APPLICATION Credits: 1 Requirements: None.
 Prerequisites: None.
 Offered: Spring semester.